Tmitchy/Analyzing-a-Phishing-Email/README.md

 ## 4️⃣ Grammar and Formatting Issues

-Despite appearing professional, the email contained subtle inconsistencies such as:
+Despite some malicious emails appearing professional, most emails contain subtle inconsistencies, but in this case, none were found; however, such subtle inconsistencies include:

 - Minor grammatical mistakes
 - Awkward sentence structure
 - Inconsistent formatting

-While modern phishing emails often use AI-generated content, small errors can still reveal fraudulent messages.
+While modern phishing emails often use AI-generated content, small errors can still reveal fraudulent messages, and it is advised to read carefully before anything.

 ---